-- In the Output Feature Class text box, delete the prefix CopyFeatures_OutFeatureClass_ and leave the variable %Name%.
+- In the Output Feature Class parameter, delete the prefix CopyFeatures_OutFeatureClass_ and leave the variable %Name%.

 Do not delete the entire path to the output geodatabase.
 Deleted paths may not regenerate as desired when running batch tools.

-You don't need to make an environment setting for the output coordinate system.
-Both input layers are in the NZGD 2000 Transverse Mercator coordinate system.
+You don't need to make an environment setting for this tool because both input feature classes are in the NZGD 2000 Transverse Mercator coordinate system.